Guest Lecture University of Albany

 TINY DANZ CHOREOGRAPHERS SHOWCASE

-I will show the latest version of my solo work-in-progress, "He Shall Walk," which I redeveloped this year during my New Waves Artist residency at The Southern Dance Works Tiny Dance Festival 2023.
+I am thrilled to show the latest version of my solo work-in-progress, "He Shall Walk," which I redeveloped this year during my New Waves Artist residency at The Southern Dance Works Tiny Dance Festival 2023.

 “He Shall Walk” first premiered in 2022 at Northwestern University’s Black Arts Consortium “Black Arts Archive: The Challenge of Translation”, commissioned by the Mellon Foundation Sawyer Seminar Grant.
 The work delves into Sargeant’s experience as a “Mourner”/ “Pilgrim”, mystical dreams, and encounters with supreme beings during spiritual travels.
 Sargeant re-imagines the body as an archive and explores how inter-generational experiences are engraved on the body as silent knowledge, excavated in times of need.
 Sargeant’s work also addresses the interplay between cultural amnesia, remembrance and survival through tracing and embodying family genealogies with projections and various sound scores.